23-Karthick-B/Employee-Management-System/README.md

 # Employee Management System (EMS)

-A modern full-stack Employee Management System built to simplify employee administration, authentication, leave handling, and payroll management.
+A full stack Employee Management System built to simplify employee administration, authentication, leave handling, and payroll management.

-The application provides separate dashboards and permissions for Admins and Employees with secure JWT-based authentication and a clean responsive UI.
+The application provides separate dashboards and permissions for Admins and Employees with secure JWT based authentication and a clean responsive UI.

 ---